Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling

-An outstanding feature of our system is the spatial dependence of the cavity-assisted SOC, which is of odd parity with respect to the centre of a lattice site.
-From the parity analysis, it is easy to see that the cavity-assisted SOC is capable of coupling $s$-band to $p$-band with a spin flip.
+An outstanding feature of our system is the spatial dependence of the cavity-assisted SOC, which is of odd parity with respect to the center of a lattice site.
+From a parity analysis, it is easy to see that the cavity-assisted SOC is capable of coupling the $s$ band to the $p$ band by a spin flip.
 Naturally this raises the question of the impact of higher bands.
-Indeed, the multiband effects play a crucial role in shaping the topological phase boundary between the SR and the TSR phase.
+Indeed, the multiband effects play a crucial role in shaping the topological phase boundary between the SR and TSR phases.